10 Best Herbal Decoctions For Fever Blister On Lip

 Zingiber officinale, commonly known as ginger, has been traditionally used in herbal medicine for its anti-inflammatory and antiviral properties.

-A ginger herbal decoction can be prepared by boiling fresh ginger root in water and allowing it to steep for several minutes.
-This preparation may help reduce the swelling and discomfort associated with fever blisters on the lips.
-Some studies suggest that ginger's active compounds, such as gingerol and shogaol, may inhibit the replication of herpes simplex virus.
+A ginger herbal decoction can be prepared by boiling fresh or dried ginger root in water to extract its active compounds.
+This decoction may help reduce the inflammation and discomfort associated with fever blisters on the lips.
+However, it is important to consult a healthcare professional before using ginger as a treatment, especially if the blisters are severe or persistent.

 lavandula angustifolia decoction